geraldselvino/GNSAdoDb/README.md

 GNSAdoDb [C++ ActiveX Data Object wrapper]
 ==========================================
 Library that abstracts and simplify ADO programming in native C++, making it as easy as ADO programming in Visual Basic.
-It currently supports MS Access(2003 and below) and MS SQL Server(I have only tested 2005 edition) currently, of course it can be easily extended to support more database providers.

 Requirement
 ===============================
 STL,
-C++ runtime,
-MSADO type library (included).
+MSADO type library (included)

 License
 ===============================